freenas/freenas-docs/userguide/shell.rst

 Shell
 =====

-Beginning with version 8.2.0, the %brand% GUI provides a web shell, making it convenient to run command line tools from the web browser as the *root* user.
+Beginning with version 8.2.0, the %brand% |web-ui| provides a web shell, making it convenient to run command line tools from the web browser as the *root* user.
 The link to Shell is the second entry from the bottom of the menu tree.
 In